fedora-modularity/workshop/README.md

 **This is still a work in progress.**

-This workshop should teach you how to create modules for your Fedora RPMs.
+This workshop should teach you how you can create your own modules.

 The plan is to utilize existing guides and just link to them.